hauke96/master-thesis/evaluation/README.md

 Coordinates will be snapped to each other (which connects near line strings) and coordinates near a line will be snapped to the closest point on that line (again connecting line strings).

 # Run the evaluation

+TODO Rework this and see if it still applies, is complete and correct.

 To run the evaluation, I used the CLI to be able to run the whole process using `sudo`.
 This allows the model to set the thread priority to "high" so that the evaluation process runs more or less on its own thread.